imcolecodes/what-do-I-do-here-/README.md

 I finally started the data visualization course on fCC a few minutes ago and so far I've finished 2 lessons.
 My goal right now is to finish this course before June 26 because by then I would have credits in gitpod to finish the relational database course.
 (6.5.25 9:06pm)

 Another unproductive day.
 (6.6.25 10:03)

+Guess what?
+Another unproductive day for me!
+But hey, it's a weekend so I'm giving  myself a break, I'll get back on monday.
+(6.7.25 9:08pm)